bnuredini/blog/content/writing/interactive-information-expansion.md

 # Interactive Information Expansion

-(TODO: Change title.)

-(TODO: I've found that some the most useful writing on AI is that of the kind that goes "How I use AI/LLMs/ChatGPT as an X" where X is usually a programmer or a researcher of some kind.
+I've found that some the most useful writing on AI is that of the kind that goes "Here's how I use AI/LLMs/ChatGPT as an X" where X is usually a programmer or a researcher of some kind.
 [Simon Willison](https://simonwillison.net/series/using-llms/), for example, has a series called [How I use LLMs and ChatGPT](https://simonwillison.net/series/using-llms/) that gives you a decent picture of where AI is actually useful, instead of having to take someone's